Demi-linear Analysis II -- Demi-distributions: Demi-distributions

-The space $\mathscr D$ is an $(LF)$ space and so $\mathscr D$ is both barrelled and bornological [3, p.222].
-Thus, $\mathscr D$ is $C-sequential$ [3, p.118].
-There is an important fact which says that every sequentially continuous linear operator from a $C-sequential$ locally convex space to a locally convex space must be continuous [3, p.118].
-We now improve this fact as follows.
+Firstly, note that the space $\mathscr D$ is an $(LF)$ space and so $\mathscr D$ is both barrelled and bornological [3, Page 222].
+Thus, $\mathscr D$ is $C-sequential$ [3, Page 118].
+There is an important fact which says that every sequentially continuous linear operator from a $C-sequential$ locally convex space to a locally convex space must be continuous [3, Page 118].
+Now, we we improve the fact as following: